TS-ID-CCM/MicroNAV/README.md

 Familiarize Yourself with the Dataset:
 Review the dataset documentation to understand the structure, types of data included, and the scope of the study.
 Explore the R Code:
-Use the provided R scripts and notebooks to conduct basic data analysis, microbiome profiling, and statistical evaluations.
-These resources will guide you through data manipulation, performing descriptive statistics, and interpreting key findings.
+Use the provided R scripts and notebooks to reproduce the tables used in the data descriptor.
+These resources will guide you through data manipulation, performing descriptive statistics, interpreting key findings, and prepare the analytical-ready dataset for future statistical modelling and machine learning
 Engage with the Research Community:
 If you have questions, suggestions, or contributions, feel free to reach out.
 Collaborative efforts are crucial for advancing research in respiratory microbiology and improving ICU outcomes.

 Acknowledgement

-If you use the dataset or code in your research, please acknowledge the contribution by citing the dataset and the study as appropriate.
-Proper attribution supports the continued development and dissemination of valuable research resources.
+If you use MicroNAV data or code, please cite the dataset and the associated data descriptor.
+Attribution supports open science and the continued development of translational research resources.

 ## License